Published online Jul 26, 2021. doi: 10.12998/wjcc.v9.i21.5889

 Published online: July 26, 2021

-Adult patients (n = 45) diagnosed with unilateral pneumothorax were included in this study.
-Each patient underwent TDI of both lungs.
-The pneumothorax side and contralateral normal lung side were compared using several indices obtained from TDI: peak pleural line velocity (PVmax), peak chest wall tissue velocity (CVmax), peak pleural line strain value (PSmax), peak chest wall tissue strain value (CSmax), PVmax/CVmax and PSmax/CSmax.
-The receiver operating characteristic analysis was used to evaluate the performance of these quantitative assessments for pneumothorax diagnosis.
+Forty-five patients with unilateral pneumothorax were recruited.
+The pneumothorax side and contralateral normal lung side were then compared using several indices extracted from TDI, such as peak pleural line velocity (PVmax), peak chest wall tissue velocity (CVmax), peak pleural line strain value (PSmax), peak chest wall tissue strain value, PVmax/CVmax, and PSmax/peak chest wall tissue strain value.
+Receiver operating characteristic analysis was used to evaluate the performance of these quantitative assessments for pneumothorax diagnosis.

-Quantification analysis of pleural line movement using TDI is a useful tool for the diagnosis of pneumothorax.
+Therefore, we concluded that TDI is an effective tool for the diagnosis of pneumothorax.